Cotton Gap is a unique program for cotton growers to reach keen operational staff.

 - Form new friendships

-- Build savings for the financially straining years ahead
+- Build savings

 - Undergo training to set you up for further work opportunities

-- Apply to participate with your friends
+- Participate with your friends

 - Work in an exciting and innovative industry